mastodon/mastodon/README.md

 [crowdin]: https://crowdin.com/project/mastodon
 [docker]: https://hub.docker.com/r/tootsuite/mastodon/

+This is a fork of Mastodon, the federated **free, open-source social network server** based on ActivityPub.
+Below is a list of the changes:

+* Posts have now been separated and are presented as rounded cards
+* Google Ads can now be injected into the home timeline

-Mastodon is a **free, open-source social network server** based on ActivityPub where users can follow friends and discover new ones.
+On Mastodon users can follow friends and discover new ones.
 On Mastodon, users can publish anything they want: links, pictures, text, video.
 All Mastodon servers are interoperable as a federated network (users on one server can seamlessly communicate with users from another one, including non-Mastodon software that implements ActivityPub)!

 Click below to **learn more** in a video: